jessicarush/react-notes/client_side_routing.md

 `useNavigate()` is a new hook introduced in React Router v6.
 Essentially it allows you to:

 - Go to the previous or next pages
-- Redirect the user to a specific Url
+- Redirect the user to a specific URL

 `useLocation()` is another hook introduced in the 5.1 release which returns the current location object.
 It's useful any time you need to know the current URL.